spatie/laravel-login-link/README.md

      */
     'login_link_controller' => LoginLinkController::class,

     /*
      * This middleware will be applied on the route
      * that logs in a user via a link.
      */
     'middleware' => ['web'],

-    /*
-     * Login links will only work in these environments.
-In all
-     * other environments, an exception will be thrown.
-     */
-    'allowed_environments' => ['local'],
 ];
 ```